pdugas/Perl-Dugas/bin/README.md

-Perl-Dugas Example Programs
+perl-Dugas Example Programs
 ===========================

-This directory contains a handful of Perl programs that demonstrate some of the Perl-Dugas modules.
+This directory contains a handful of Perl programs that demonstrate some of the perl-Dugas modules.
 They are listed and briefly introduced below.
 See the comments in the code for more details.

 * **eg-app** - A simple example of Dugas::App and Dugas::Logger.